Mechanism for Collaborative Federated Learning: Pitfalls of Shapley Values: Conclusions

 \section{Conclusions}

-In conclusion, our study has shed light on the intricate dynamics of collaborative learning in multi-agent systems through the lens of Federated Learning (FL) technology and Shapley value-based mechanisms.
-By establishing a comprehensive framework, we have underscored the critical role of platform-facilitated collaboration among decision-aware agents and delved into the nuanced impacts of mechanism design on both decision quality and FL algorithm efficiency.

-Our investigation reveals that while Shapley value based mechanism ensures fair allocation and guarantees quality decisions among agents through encouraging full participation, they inadvertently introduce significant communication costs during the FL process due to the agents' dishonest behavior of false-name manipulation, highlighting a crucial trade-off between decision quality and operational efficiency.
-This discovery not only addresses a gap in existing research but also opens new avenues for exploring mechanism design that balances decision quality with the practicalities of implementation in FL environments.
+In conclusion, our study has shed light on the intricate dynamics of collaborative learning in multi-agent systems through the lens of FL technology.
+By establishing a comprehensive Multi-action Collaborative Federated Learning (MCFL) framework, we study the pitfall of Shapley value in FL mechanism design.
+Our investigation reveals that while Shapley value based mechanism ensures fair and efficient allocation and guarantees quality decisions among agents through encouraging full participation, they inadvertently introduce significant communication costs during the FL process due to the agents' misconduct through data splitting, highlighting a crucial trade-off between decision quality and operational efficiency.
+This discovery not only addresses a gap in existing research, but also opens new avenues for exploring mechanism design that balances decision quality with the practicalities of implementation in FL optimization.

 Moreover, our work stands as a pioneering effort to systematically explore the interplay between mechanism design and FL performance, offering valuable insights for both theoreticians and practitioners interested in optimizing collaborative learning settings.
-The identification of Shapley value mechanisms' limitations further enriches the studies in collaborative learning, prompting a reevaluation of widely accepted practices and encouraging the development of more efficient, cost-effective solutions.
-Several future promising directions involve investigating other mechanisms beyond Shapley value and analyzing this framework under more specific business or operations contexts, including pricing, and inventory management, to name a few.
+The identification of Shapley value mechanisms' limitations further enriches the studies in collaborative learning, prompting a re-evaluation of widely accepted practices and encouraging the development of more efficient, cost-effective solutions.

+Several promising directions are as follows.
+First, extend the MCFL framework to settings where the coalition value $v(\cdot)$ is not strictly concave, such as vertical or hybrid FL in which participants provide complementary feature sets and the characteristic function may exhibit synergy (potentially convex with increasing marginal returns).
+In this regime, both SV and MC may induce data splitting, so a direct question is whether it is possible to design fair allocation mechanisms that are robust to data splitting under synergistic values.
+Second, characterize business-specific objective functions arising from concrete operational decisions (e.g. newsvendor problem, portfolio optimization, pricing) and study how their structure affects FL adoption and performance within the MCFL framework.

 \begin{APPENDICES}